mattbullen/harvard-cscie15-p4/readme.md

 #### Description

-A Laravel 5, Google Polymer, and D3.js one page web app for fitness tracking.
+A Laravel 5, Google Polymer 1.0, and D3.js one page web app for fitness tracking.
 Details:
 * Laravel handles all of the server-side functionality.
 * Polymer handles the browser-side layout, templating, data-binding, and general user flow.
 * I used D3 for the main graph that tracks work out sessions.